Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Introduction

-Our motivating application is the evaluation of the effects of American airstrikes on insurgent violence in Iraq from February 2007 to July 2008 (Section~\ref{sec:iraq}).
-We consider all airstrikes during a day anywhere in Iraq as a {\it treatment pattern}.
+Our motivating illustration is the evaluation of the effects of American airstrikes on insurgent violence in Iraq from February 2007 to July 2008 (Section~\ref{sec:iraq}).
+We consider all airstrikes during each day anywhere in Iraq as a {\it treatment pattern}.
 Instead of focusing on the causal effects of each airstrike, we estimate the effects of different {\it airstrike strategies}, defined formally as the distributions of airstrikes throughout Iraq (Section~\ref{sec:application}).
+The proposed methodology enables us to capture spatio-temporal variations in treatment effects, shedding new light on how airstrikes affect the location, distribution, and intensity of insurgent violence.

-We show that a higher number of airstrikes, without modifying their spatial distribution, increases the number of insurgent attacks, especially near Baghdad, Mosul, and the roads between them.
-We also find that changing the focal point of airstrikes to Baghdad without modifying the overall frequency shifts insurgent attacks from Baghdad to Mosul and its environs.
-These findings demonstrate that airstrikes not only increase insurgent attacks but disperse them over considerable distances.
-Finally, our analysis suggests that increasing the number of airstrikes for a few days may initially reduce attacks but ultimately increases them over the long run.
-Taken together, the proposed methodology enables us to capture spatio-temporal variations in treatment effects, shedding new light on how airstrikes affect the location, distribution, and intensity of insurgent violence.
+Specifically, under a set of assumptions, our analysis suggests that a higher number of airstrikes, without modifying their spatial distribution, may increase the number of insurgent attacks, especially near Baghdad, Mosul, and the roads between them.
+We also find that changing the focal point of airstrikes to Baghdad without modifying the overall frequency can shift insurgent attacks from Baghdad to Mosul and its environs.
+Under our assumptions, these findings suggest that airstrikes can increase insurgent attacks {\it and} disperse them over considerable distances.
+Furthermore, our analysis shows that increasing the number of airstrikes may initially reduce attacks but ultimately increase them over the long run.
+Our sensitivity analysis indicates, however, that these findings are somewhat sensitive to the potential existence of unmeasured confounders.
+Thus, further analyses are necessary in order for us to reach more definitive conclusions about the impacts of airstrikes.

 The proposed methodology has a wide range of applications beyond the specific example analyzed in this paper.
 For example, the causal effects of pandemics and crime on a host of economic and social outcomes could be evaluated using our methodology.
-With the advent of massive and extremely granular data sets, we expect the need to conduct causal analysis of spatio-temporal data will only continue to grow.
+With the advent of massive and granular data sets, we expect the need to conduct causal analysis of spatio-temporal data will only continue to grow.